jordiperendreu/wallet-kata/README.md

 # Wallet Kata

-This Kata implements the implementation of a Wallet service
+This Kata implements the implementation of a Wallet service.

 Index:
 * [Problem definition](./doc/PROBLEM.md)